 The brand difference is the first thing a home buyer notices.
 When a WIN inspector arrives for an inspection, they pull up in a white van, SUV or crossover vehicle branded in WIN colors and with the WIN logo, and they emerge dressed in a WIN-branded polo.
 Inspectors tote a tablet or convertible PC that is used to perform the inspection.
 Everything about our inspectors’ appearance and demeanor is designed to be welcoming, crisp and professional.

 WIN’s proprietary software helps inspectors perform a consistent inspection, guiding them through the various parts of the home, providing checklists of items to inspect and allowing the inspector to make notes that are incorporated into their home inspection report.
 The software streamlines the inspection process and makes it faster and easier to generate reports, saving inspectors time, which helps them do more jobs and make more money.
 While performing inspections, WIN also takes the opportunity to educate home buyers about their new home — “here is the main water line shut-off valve,” “here is your electrical panel” “here is how to operate your water heater and HVAC,” “here are the air filters you need to replace each month.”
 These things, which might seem obvious to a veteran home inspector, are often unfamiliar to a new home buyer, and WIN inspectors take the time to make sure customers understand their home.

-A great post-recession business
+Home inspection franchises: a great post-recession business

 WIN’s revenue has been growing sharply since 2010, and we are increasing our market share.
 As home sales continue to climb and gather steam, WIN expects strong revenue growth to continue.